Sydney Taylor Book Award

 The Sydney Taylor Book Award recognizes the best in Jewish children's literature.
 Medals are awarded annually for outstanding books that authentically portray the Jewish experience.
 The award was established in 1968 by the Association of Jewish Libraries.
 It is named in memory of Sydney Taylor, author of the classic All-of-a-Kind Family series.
 Taylor's were some of the first children's books with Jewish characters that were of literary interest to readers of all backgrounds.

 History

 The award was first established by the Association of Jewish Libraries in 1968.
-It was the first of the identity-based awards as a result of Nancy Larrick's 1965 piece The All-White World of Children’s Books, establishing new precedent wherein literary excellence is pared with authentic and well-crafted representation of a particular identity, culture, and experience.
+It was the first of the identity-based awards as a result of Nancy Larrick's 1965 piece The All-White World of Children's Books, establishing new precedent wherein literary excellence is paired with authentic and well-crafted representation of a particular identity, culture, and experience.
 Originally, it was known as the Shirley Kravitz Children's Book Award and was later renamed in honor of Sydney Taylor in 1978.
 The award initially recognized books for older children, but in 1981, the award committee started to recognize books for younger readers and in 2007, began to recognize young adult literature.
 In 1988, Honor Award Winners were added and these books receive a silver seal.
-The current president is Rebecca Levitan.